 I kept his memory alive with a bit of fun – This is how Peter would have wanted it.
 Indeed, Peter could be relied upon to bring a smile to anyone’s face – do you remember him – from a, “Non-Politically Correct Age”.

-One day another beautifully wrapped package arrived as 2017 ended – A Book by Peter Heims!!!
+One day another beautifully wrapped package arrived – A Book by Peter Heims!!!

 I opened the cover of Countering Industrial Espionage and read the dedication: